How This Makeup Artist Went From Sephora Employee to Working On Rihanna

 That philosophy that beauty should seen through a global lens was one of the more revolutionary aspects of Fenty Beauty's launch last year, with a groundbreaking 40 foundation shades and campaigns that starred models with all different skin tones.
 For a guy originally from the Dominican Republic, the quest to make makeup more inclusive for all is personal.

 "For Latinos and people from the Middle East, we have really rare undertones where we’re very olive or are red because we tan so easily," Espinal says.
-"I was always mixing colours and my mom would always mix colours.
+"I was always mixing colors and my mom would always mix colors.
 And now we only have one foundation.
 Like, you saved me 10 minutes of sleep.
 To see that impact has been so emotional for me."

 "We're going around the globe now and seeing the impact that we have caused," Espinal says.
 "It’s not like I'm just sitting here and posting on Instagram.
 I'm meeting women and finally showing them their perfect makeup match.
 It's truly a reward to be able to do that every day."